erou/erou.github.io/index.md

 ## About me

 Hi, I am Édouard, a master student in applied algebra at *Université de Versailles*.
-I am interested in almost everything related to mathematics, computer science, and teaching.
-My main domain of interest are computer algebra, finite fields, field extensions, coding theory, and cryptography.
+I am curious about almost everything related to mathematics, computer science, and teaching.
+My main domains of interest are computer algebra, finite fields, field extensions, coding theory, and cryptography.
 On top of that, I like to spread the idea of free software and free licenses in general.